rubyreferences/rubyref/_src/content/language/comments.md

 Ruby has two types of comments: inline and block.

-Inline comments are starting with `#` character and continue till the end of the line:
+Inline comments start with the `#` character and continue until the end of the line:

     # On a separate line
     class Foo # or at the end of the line